kollosp/SunElevationAnglePhotovoltaicForecaster/SEAPF/README.md

 package acronym SEAPF stands for SunElevationAnglePhotovoltaicForecaster

-Main module class is a Model.
+Main module class is a Model which implements api that is compatible with scikit-learn api.